nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

     LTS 2015: 710/admindoc/hotfixes-installation-notes-for-nuxeo-platform-lts-2015
     '6.0': 60/admindoc/hotfixes-installation-notes-for-nuxeo-platform-60
 ---

+The purpose of this page is to describe the additional actions that need to be done when installing the hotfixes on Nuxeo Platform and that cannot be done automatically.
+The page provides an exhaustive list of manipulations for the installation of Nuxeo Platform LTS 2017 hotfixes, but you need only to apply those relevant for your own instance.

 {{{multiexcerpt 'intro_hotfix' page='ADMINDOC710:Hotfixes Installation Notes for Nuxeo Platform LTS 2015'}}}

 {{#> callout type='warning' }}